Srivatsa0411/iris-classifier-EDA-ML/README.md

 ## 👋 About Me

-I'm **Srivatsa**, a master's student in Informatics with a focus on machine learning and reproducible data science.
-This project is part of my hands-on portfolio exploring real-world ML workflows.
+I'm **Srivatsa**, a data and AI enthusiast with a master's degree in Informatics at Penn State, specializing in machine learning and reproducible data science.
+This project is part of my hands-on portfolio exploring real-world ML workflows and building clean, interpretable models from start to finish.

 Thanks for checking it out!